A Clinical Counseling Master's Degree Designed for Working Professionals

 - Students can add the Marriage & Family Therapist Licensure via courses at the Denver Center (see below).

-Required Courses (60 Credit Hours)
+Coursework (60 Credit Hours)

 Optional Added Marriage & Family Therapist Licensure